 When a woman provides fellatio or moves her hips during intercourse, a man may assume that her motivation for doing so is because she is aroused.
 In truth a woman does this to please her lover (or because she is paid).
 Alternatively, women can provide turn-ons such as faking their own arousal and orgasm.
 Women also wear attractive lingerie or engage in offering more explicit invitations.
 Some women (but by no means all) may allow a lover to stimulate them in various ways depending on what their lover finds arousing.

 Women talk of their desire to display their bodies as being part of their sexuality.
 They are correct that is part of female sexuality but it is a passive behaviour.
 It has nothing to do with women achieving their own arousal and orgasm.
 The active response comes from a man responding to what he sees.
 The behaviour initiates male arousal and consequently intercourse.

 Young women hope that a man can give them an orgasm because of the fiction spread by men hoping to get women into bed.
 Some women may enjoy using their bodies to give pleasure.
 Women obtain more pleasure from sensual touching rather than genital stimulation techniques.
 They hope a lover will engage in the more romantic (loving, affectionate and companionable) aspects of relationships.
 A woman’s top concern on having sex is not her own orgasm but that a man should care about her as a person.

 Women can be openly affectionate, touching and kissing friends of either sex without any sexual implications.
-It is much more difficult for men to engage in the same kind of innocent intimacy with others because men typically have sexual motivations when looking for intimacy with others.
+It is much more difficult for men to engage in the same kind of innocent intimacy because men typically have sexual motivations when making physical contact with other people.
 Women connect emotionally to people for significant periods of time.